SjoerdV/SjoerdV.github.io/_posts/2021-09-25-post-a-little-less-conspicuous-introduction-part1-4.md

 1. Download the right image: [DietPi Site][5] -> Download
 2. Follow the [Installation][7] documentation to get you image running and show the following screen \
 ![DietPi-Software](/assets/images/screen20210925003.png "DietPi-Software"){: style="border: 1px solid grey; padding:16px"}
-*Figure 2: DietPi-Software: a neat functional ASCII-based menu with a CGA-like color scheme: `dietpi-config`.
+*Figure 2: `dietpi-software`: a neat functional ASCII-based menu with a CGA-like color scheme: `dietpi-software`.
 Reminds me of the MSDOS good old days.
 Who needs Dolby Vision?*
 3. Since I am running a DietPi VM on Hyper-V Server I selected 'None' the 'SSH Server' component as working through the Hyper-V console was just fine for me.
 4. Start `DietPI-Config` and it will show the following screen
 ![DietPi-Config](/assets/images/screen20210925004.png "DietPi-Config"){: style="border: 1px solid grey; padding:16px"}
-*Figure 3: DietPi-Config*
+*Figure 3: `dietpi-config`*
 5. DON'T PRESS ANYTHING NOW
 6. Go to 'Part 2' and/or 'Part 3' below, depending on which DietPi instance you want to install, for the remainder of the instructions.